 We point to the difference in $e_0 = T{\delta,0}/T{e,0}$ when the flows are combined: this quantity differed by a factor of 3 for the two cases C and D that had similar FST intensities at injection.
-All other things being equal, a different value in e_0 can arise due to a large difference in the relative lengthscale L_e^u/δ , although this does not alone appear to be the critical factor in predicting a 'strong' or 'weak' interaction.
-In figure 13(d), a strong interaction continues for case D despite $L_e^{\mu}/\delta = 0.53$ ($e \approx 2$ at this point in time for case D).
-This lengthscale ratio is roughly equal to the $L{e,0}^u/\delta_0 = 0.54$ for the weakly interacting case C at FST injection.
+All other things being equal, a different value in e_0 can arise due to a large difference in the relative length scale L{e}^{u}/δ , although this does not alone appear to be the critical factor in predicting a 'strong' or 'weak' interaction.
+In figure 13(d), a strong interaction continues for case D despite $L_a^u/\delta = 0.53$ ($e \approx 2$ at this point in time for case D).
+This length scale ratio is roughly equal to the $L{e,0}^{u}/\delta{0} = 0.54$ for the weakly interacting case C at FST injection.
 Since we find a systematic weakening of the effect between cases D ($e_0 = 1.2$) and E ($e_0 = 1.9$), we are led to believe that $e_0 \leq 2$ is required for the FST to have sufficient time to strongly interact with the boundary layer.
-We suggest if a boundary layer-HIT system satisfies this condition, a 'strong' interaction will ensue.
+We suggest that if a boundary layer-HIT system satisfies this condition, a 'strong' interaction will ensue.
 We have tentatively shaded a region of the regime diagram in figure 15(b) as giving rise to 'strong' interactions.
 The curve of case B is excluded since, although there is apparently scope for the boundary layer and FST to interact temporally, the FST is not sufficiently strong to cause significant changes to velocity variance profiles (figure 12c).
-That is, in addition to the condition on e_0 ensuring that the boundary layer has sufficient time to adjust to the FST's presence, the FST intensity u'e/U{τ} must also be significant compared to the (peak of the) quiescent velocity variance profiles.
+That is, in addition to the condition on e_0 ensuring that the boundary layer has sufficient time to adjust to the presence of the FST, the FST intensity u'a/U{τ} must also be significant compared to the (peak of the) quiescent velocity variance profiles.
 The Reynolds numbers of both the turbulent boundary layer and the HIT must presumably be sufficiently high for this inertial criterion to be meaningful.
-Although we could foresee some Reynolds number effects on the borders of the regime, we expect the essence of the argument on relative timescales to hold.
+Although we could foresee some Reynolds number effects on the borders of the regime, we expect the essence of the argument on relative time scales to hold.